 - Other publicity efforts

-For example, if one of your goals is to provide five free initial consultations within three months, then your promotional plan may include focusing on targeted leads through a cold calling campaign, a social media outreach plan, and a direct mail campaign.
-You can get some idea on specific activities by browsing this list of 101 small business marketing ideas, but remember, you want to keep your target market in mind when developing your marketing activities.
+For example, if one of your goals is to provide five free initial consultations within three months, your promotional plan may include focusing on targeted leads through a cold calling campaign, a social media outreach plan, and a direct mail campaign.
+You can get some ideas on specific activities by browsing lists of 101 small business marketing ideas, but remember, you want to keep your target market in mind when developing your marketing activities.
 Tweeting won't work if your market isn't on Twitter.

-This step should be completed at the same time as the next step since your budget will impact what activities you can include on your plan.
+Complete this step at the same time as the next step since your budget affects the activities you can include.

-You may have an annual marketing budget, but it will also be necessary to break it down into separate monthly budgets so you can track results and modify the promotional plan to focus on the activities that provide you with the biggest return on investment.
+You may have an annual marketing budget, but you should also break it down into separate monthly budgets so that you can track results and modify the promotional plan to focus on the activities that provide you with the biggest return on investment.

-To create your marketing plan action list, you will follow the same process you use when you manage your regular daily tasks: You will take the end goal, and break it down into a series of single-step tasks that will lead you to achieving your goal.
+To formulate your marketing plan action list, follow the same process for managing your daily tasks: take the end goal, and break it down into a series of single-step tasks that lead you to achieve your desired result

-For example, if one of the activities outlined in your promotional plan is to launch a direct mail campaign, your first few action steps may look like this:
+For example, if one of the activities outlined in your promotional plan is launching a direct mail campaign, your first few action steps may look like this:

-- Determine the type of direct mail you will send
+- Determine the type of direct mail to send

-- Hire a designer or firm to create your collateral
+- Hire a designer or firm to create collateral.

-- Write (or hire out) the copy for the direct mail piece
+- Write copy for the direct mail piece

 - Clarify the call to action

-The way you track and measure your results will depend on the type of marketing tactics you engage in.
-For example, online marketing can be tracked using analytics and other internet-based metrics, while tracking offline marketing methods will require a more manual approach.
+The way you track and measure your results depends on your marketing tactics.
+For example, online marketing can be tracked using analytics and other internet-based metrics, while tracking offline marketing methods requires a more manual approach.

-In general, the more standardized your system is for tracking, the more relevant your results will be.
-Through this, you will become much better at tailoring your marketing activities to focus on the areas where you will have the most success.
+In general, the more standardized your tracking system, the more relevant your results will be.
+By measuring your results, you will become much better at tailoring your marketing activities to focus on the areas where you will have the most success.